Petty cash: What is it, and how do you manage it?

 How much petty cash should you carry?

-But as your business grows, your petty cash box will also have to grow to help your people keep track of their spend.
-There’s no “one size fits all”.
+As your business grows, your petty cash box will also have to grow to help your people keep track of their spend.
+In other words, there’s no ‘one size fits all’ when it comes to how much petty cash your business should carry.

 With cash, it’s easy to feel like it disappears in the blink of an eye.
-In 2024 especially, with rising costs showing no end in sight, cash can be tough to hang onto for too long.
-Not to mention how almost impossible following the trail then becomes.
+With rising costs showing no end in sight, cash can be tough to hang onto for long – not to mention how almost impossible following the trail then becomes.

 Accounting for petty cash